Ireland Dilapidations & the Statutory Damages Cap: How Irish Tenants Limit End-of-Term Exposure

 In practice, the tenant instructs an independent chartered surveyor (RICS or SCSI registered) to value the property in current condition vs. covenanted condition.
 If the landlord has committed to refurbishment, demolition, or a refit by a new tenant, the valuation reflects that as the comparable.
 Recoverable damages are then capped at the lower of (a) cost of works and (b) the diminution figure.

-Irish case law on Section 18(1) is less developed than English authority but follows the same principles.
+Irish case law on the section 65 cap is less developed than English authority on the equivalent English rule, but follows the same diminution principles.
 The English authorities — particularly Salisbury (Marquess) v Gilmore [1942], Sun Life Assurance plc v Racal Tracs Ltd [2000], and the Court of Appeal decisions in Mason v Totalfinaelf UK Ltd and Latimer v Carney — are persuasive and routinely cited.

-When Section 18(1) wipes the claim out — and when it doesn't
+When section 65 wipes the claim out — and when it doesn't

 - Has applied for planning permission to refurbish or redevelop — the planning record is public and devastating to a cost-of-works claim